zackbradys/rancher-effortless/README.md

 ### Exploring Rancher NeuVector
 Once all the pods show as `Running` in the `cattle-neuvector-system` namespace, you can access Rancher NeuVector!
 Just like the Rancher Manager and Rancher Longhorn, we are utilizing `sslip.io`, so there is no additional configuration required to access NeuVector.
 Let's head over to the domain name.

 For my deployment, I will be using `https://neuvector.10.0.0.15.sslip.io` to access Rancher NeuVecutor.

 It should look like this:

 ![rancher-neuvector-bootstrap](/images/rancher-neuvector-bootstrap.png)

 You should now see NeuVector asking for a the default username and password.
 The default username is `admin` and the default password is `admin`.
-Once that is completed...

 It should look like this:

 ![rancher-neuvector-home](/images/rancher-neuvector-home.png)

 You now have Rancher NeuVector deployed on our RKE2 Kuberenetes Cluster with the Rancher Manager and Rancher Longhorn!!
 Feel free to explore the NeuVector and run vulneriablity scans, investigate cluster assets, or check out your network activity.
-Here is where we would usually recommend to deploy a few test applications to see the true power behind Rancher.
-For now, we're going to move onto our final thoughts.
+Here is where we would usually recommend users to try creating a new cluster or deploying a few test applications to see the true power behind Rancher.
+For now, we're going to move onto our final thoughts...

 ## Final Thoughts
-In a few fairly easy steps and less than an hour, you have the core Rancher Stack deployed out and ready for use.
+In a few easy steps and a few minutes of your time, you have the core Rancher Stack deployed out and ready for use.
 I would say that statement alone is a very powerful considering the alternatives out there.

 If you have any issues with this deployment guide, please submit an issue or merge request.
-If you would like to learn more or get in touch with me, please contact me at zbrady@zackbrady.com!
+If you would like to learn more or get in touch with me (including how to STIG your cluster), please contact me at zbrady@zackbrady.com!